damonYuan/Redux/README.md

 ## Pros
 - Better for Event Driven Design - one action / event might have multiple different handlers in different components.
 - Extensible - adding one State doesn't impact the other states.
+- Handler mapping to each dispatched action/event is managed by the state machine itself; There is no necessary for Action/Event issuer to understand the which action/handler method to call explicitly
 ## Cons
 - Based on the Action / Event name to find the corresponding handler defined in state, switch-case is unpreventable.
 - Types of payload are unknown to the handler, runtime inference is required.